“Sienese countryside is one of the most beautiful countrysides in the world…

 Fun fact: our penthouse building is located in the Contrada del Lecorno territory.
 Look for the contrada flag on the buildings in the area.

-Below are our best picks.
+Here’s our Italy Travel Guide and below are our best picks.

-Siena’s old town is like an open-air museum where every building has a story to tell.
+The province of Siena’s old town is like an open-air museum where every building has a story to tell.
 Churches contain frescoes by Lorenzetti and works by Donatello.
 Contradas have their own museums as well.

 Our local Concierge can recommend city tours and arrange museum tickets.